redhat-gamedev/srt-game-server/README.md

 And has traditionally been using [Apache ActiveMQ](activemq.apache.org) as the message broker.
 Original development took place in Xcode, with an unsophisticated CMake based build more recently added.

+## Building from scratch on Fedora 33

+If you're on linux (fedora) you're going to need to install some dependencies and packages before you can build locally

+### Install dependant packages

+    sudo cp ./containerbuild/srt.repo /etc/yum.repos.d/
+    sudo dnf install gcc gcc-c++ cmake Box2D-2.3.1-12.fc32.x86_64 Box2D-devel-2.3.1-12.fc32.x86_64 compat-openssl10 openssl poco-devel poco-foundation protobuf protobuf-devel gcc g++ cmake git qpid-proton-cpp qpid-proton-cpp-devel --assumeyes --verbose

+### Rebuild the .proto bindings

+    cd ./src/Proto
+    for i in $(ls -lC1 *.proto); do protoc $i --cpp_out=.; done;

+### Build with cmake
+From the project root run:

+    cmake .
+    cmake --build .

+## Start the server
+After you've run the build steps above it will output a `srt-game-server` executable in your project root.
+Run this with the following arguments:

+    ./srt-game-server --broker-uri "tcp://${BROKER_IP}:5672" -v 8 --sleep-cycle 2000

+Where $BROKER_IP is the IP address of the running Artemis broker see [Start Artemis Broker](#start-the-artemis-broker)

 ## Visual Studio Remote Container Support

 If you have [Visual Studio Code](https://code.visualstudio.com/) with the [Remote Container extension](https://code.visualstudio.com/docs/remote/containers), you are able to build, run, and debug the game server without having to install anything additional on your laptop.